-March 1, 2024 All college-level reviews completed; positive recommendations by the dean (and all positive reviews prior to the dean's review for final tenure regardless of the dean's recommendation) forwarded to the University Promotion and Tenure Review Committee via the Office of Human Resources.
+All college-level reviews completed; positive recommendations by the dean (and all positive reviews prior to the dean's review for final tenure regardless of the dean's recommendation) forwarded to the University Promotion and Tenure Review Committee via the

+Office of Human Resources.

-On or Before March 1, 2024 Candidates in their first year of the probationary period who are to be terminated by June 30 of the same academic year must be notified.
+On or Before March 1, 2025 Candidates in their first year of the probationary period who are to be terminated by June 30 of the same academic year must be notified.
 (V.I.3.)
-April 1, 2024 All department and division level second-year reviews (and second-year reviews at campuses in the University College or Great Valley School of Graduate Professional Studies) completed and forwarded to the college dean.
-April 15, 2024 All reviews completed by the University Promotion and Tenure Review Committee; all recommendations forwarded to the Executive Vice President and Provost.
-May 3, 2024 All final decisions on promotion and tenure completed by the President of the University based on recommendations of the Executive Vice President and Provost; all candidates notified of the results of the reviews.
-June 14, 2024 For all faculty not having a promotion or tenure review in 2023-24, annual personnel evaluations completed and faculty informed of results of these evaluations, in writing.
-June 14, 2024 All reports required in AC23 and the Administrative Guidelines submitted.
-June 28, 2024 All final decisions must be entered into WorkLion by the Human Resources Strategic Partner in the academic unit.
+April 1, 2025 All department and division level second-year reviews (and second-year reviews at campuses in the University College or Great Valley School of Graduate Professional Studies) completed and forwarded to the college dean.
+April 15, 2025 All reviews completed by the University Promotion and Tenure Review Committee; all recommendations forwarded to the Executive Vice President and Provost.
+May 2, 2025 All final decisions on promotion and tenure completed by the President of the University based on recommendations of the Executive Vice President and Provost; all candidates notified of the results of the reviews.
+June 14, 2025 Annual personnel evaluations completed and faculty informed of results of these evaluations, in writing; units have the option of forgoing an annual review of those faculty members who received a formal review for promotion and tenure.
+June 28, 2025 All final decisions must be entered into WorkLion by the Human Resources Strategic Partner in the academic unit.
 Candidates who will not be continued in tenure-eligible positions must be notified in writing (V.I.3.).